Nourish - Support Your Immune System Now with These 5 Things

 Improves Microbiome Diversity

-The digestive tract is teeming with some 100 trillion bacteria and other microorganisms, and more and more research is being done that reveals the importance of the gut on the immune system.
+The digestive tract is teeming with some 100 trillion bacteria and other microorganisms, and more and more research happening that is revealing the importance of the gut on the immune system.

 In particular, research is finding that a diverse and healthy intestinal microbiome (the microorganisms in your gut) is essential for optimal immune health.
 This is because it plays such an important role in helping to break down food, synthesise various nutrients, keep harmful substances from entering the body, and even strengthen your immune system.